krvikash35/learning/t-container/README.md

 * volume can be created independently or while during container creation.
 Given volume can be mounted into multiple container.
 * volume bind is simillar to bind mount except volume is managed by docker & isolated from core functinality of host machine.
 * type: `bind`, `volume`, `tmpfs`

+to connect from docker to server running on mac host.docker.internal